Felicitaciones a Alicia!! quien expuso magistralmente en su examen público de Magister en Fisiopatología!!!

 El LFRV tiene cupos permanentes para estudiantes, pasantías nacionales e internacionales, unidades de investigación, tesis de pre y postgrado.
 Para mas info escribir: eaherrera@uchile.cl

-*LFRV se adjudicó dos nuevos FONDECYT regular en colaboración con laboratorios de la Universidad de O´Higgins y la Universidad de Santiago de Chile.
+*LFRV se adjudicó dos nuevos FONDECYT regular en colaboración con laboratorios de la Universidad de O´Higgins.
 Seguimos estudiando la función CV, su alteración y posibles tratamientos!
-Bienvenidos Proyectos 1220421 (Dr Bernardo Krause, UOH) y 1220956 (Dr. Claudio Garcia, USACH)!!!
+Bienvenidos Proyectos 1241502 (Dr Emilio Herrera, ICBM, UCh) y 1241626 (Dr. Alejandro Gonzalez-Candia, UOH)!!!

 Proyecto FONDECYT 1220421